smartarch/ML-DEECo/README.md

 ### Adding machine-learning-based estimates

-There are two types of tasks our framework focuses on &ndash; value estimate and time-to-condition estimate.
+There are two types of tasks our framework focuses on &ndash; *value estimate* and *time-to-condition* estimate.

-In the value estimate, we use the currently available observations to predict some value that can be observed only at some future point (after a fixed amount of time steps).
+In the *value* estimate, we use the currently available observations to predict some value that can be observed only at some future point.
 Based on the type of the estimated value, the supervised ML models are usually divided into regression and classification.

-The time-to-condition estimates focuses on predicting how long it will take until some condition will become true.
+The *time-to-condition* estimates focuses on predicting how long it will take until some condition will become true.
 This is done by specifying a condition over some future values of component fields.

-The tasks are described in more detail in the paper.

 The definition of each estimate is split to three parts: